How Often Should I Take My Puppy Outside To Use The Bathroom?

 Take the Puppy Out Frequently

-During the toilet training phase, it's important to take your puppy outside frequently, especially after meals, naps, play sessions, or any other activity that may trigger their need to go.
+During the toilet training phase, it's important to take your puppy outside frequently, especially after meals, naps, sessions, or any other activity that may trigger their need to go.
 By consistently exposing them to the outdoor environment, they will develop a preference for eliminating outside and learn to hold it in when indoors.

 Use Rewards and Positive Reinforcement

 Positive reinforcement is a powerful tool in toilet training your puppy.
-Whenever your puppy successfully goes to the bathroom outside, praise them enthusiastically and give them a or verbal praise as a reward.
+Whenever your puppy successfully goes to the bathroom outside, praise them enthusiastically and give them a treat or verbal praise as a reward.
 This positive association will motivate your puppy to repeat the behavior and reinforce their understanding of where they should eliminate.

 Supervise Closely